-- compensable pharmaceuticals and medical aids - non-compensable prescription pharmaceuticals - technical aids for disabled and their repair.
+- · compensable pharmaceuticals and medical aids; - non-compensable prescription pharmaceuticals; - technical aids for disabled and their repair; - newspapers, magazines and other periodicals (exceptions apply).

 The VAT compensation rate for small farmers is 6%.

 Construction works are subject to the VAT reverse charge procedure, i.e. the customer has to withhold and pay VAT to the state budget if it is a taxable person registered as a VAT payer.